waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Capture Strategy
 - Attempt 1: Failed (Turn #11814).
 Whited out.
 - Status: Party fully healed.
 Suicune reset to full HP (if present).
-- Plan: Check Dept. Store 5F for Revives.
-If not found, Fly to Ecruteak City and check Tin Tower 1F for Suicune.
+- Plan: Check Dept. Store 6F for Revives or Vending Machines.
+If not found, check Roof.
+Then Fly to Ecruteak City and check Tin Tower 1F for Suicune.
-- Status: 2F, 3F, and 4F clerks checked.
+- Status: 2F (Medicine), 3F (Battle Items), 4F (Vitamins), 5F (TMs) checked.
 No Revives found.
-4F sells Vitamins.
 - Strategy (Round 2): Lead with KIMCHI (Gloom) for Sleep Powder.
 If Suicune is asleep, throw Great Balls.
 Use Smokescreen (Typhlosion) as backup to tank hits.
 - Ball Count: 40 Great Balls, 2 Poké Balls.